landaal-ict/wireguard/README.md

 ## Contributing
 ![](/img/branch.png)
 ```
-Fork the repository with a date on it, this is the test branch.
+Fork the repository with the name wireguard-testing, this is the test branch.
 Make your changes and add.
 Add the files ( git add .)
 Commit your changes (git commit -m 'Add some feature')